Population synthesis of double neutron stars: Expected masses of neutron stars observed in gravitational waves and in the radio

 \section{Expected masses of neutron stars observed in gravitational waves and in the radio}

-In \citet{2004MNRAS.352.1372B} the authors have calculated the expected masses of neutron stars observed in gravitational waves using the StarTrack population synthesis code (Belczy\'nski et al. 2002 for detailed description).
-The assumed value for the minimum mass and maximum mass of a neutron star was $1.2 \ M_{\odot}$ and $ 3.0 \ M_{\odot}$ respectively.
-They have verified the results taking the maximum mass to be $2 \ M_{\odot}$ and $2.5 \ M_{\odot}$ \citep{2005MmSAI..76..632G}.
-They have shown that the distributions of mass ratio $q$ (defined as the ratio of less to more massive component) of neutron star binaries observed in gravitational waves, have two peaks: the first one for nearly equal mass systems with two masses close to $ 1.4 \ M_{\odot}$; and the second one with small mass ratio $q\sim 0.6- 0.7$ with binaries consisting of a neutron star with gravitational mass close to the maximum mass with relatively smaller companion.
+In \citet{2004MNRAS.352.1372B} the authors have calculated the expected masses of neutron stars observed in gravitational waves using the S\textsc{tar}T\textsc{rack} population synthesis code.
+The assumed value of the minimum mass and maximum mass of a neutron star was $1.2 \ M_{\sun}$ and $ 3.0 \ M_{\sun}$ respectively.
+They have verified the results by taking the maximum mass to be $2 \ M_{\sun}$ and $2.5 \ M_{\sun}$ \citep{2005MmSAI..76..632G}.
+The distributions of the mass ratio $q$ (defined as the ratio of less to more massive component) of neutron star binaries observed in gravitational waves were shown to have two peaks: the first one for nearly equal mass systems with both masses close to $ 1.4 \ M_{\sun}$; and the second one with a small mass ratio $q\sim 0.6- 0.7$ in binaries consisting of a neutron star with gravitational mass close to the maximum mass with a relatively smaller companion.
 The strength of the second peak depends on the value of the maximum mass of a neutron star.
 For the models with the higher maximal mass the sample starts to be dominated by binaries belonging to the second peak.
-The authors used 20 extra different models of stellar evolution, where they have varied the parameters describing various stages of stellar and binary evolutions in order to assess the robustness of the results.
-The binaries with a small mass ratio has so far been overlooked in relativistic calculations of the hydrodynamical inspiral or the merger phase.
+The authors used 20 additional models of stellar evolution, where they have varied the parameters describing various stages of stellar and binary evolution in order to assess the robustness of the results.
 In that paper, the gravitational wave selected sample was compared with the volume limited sample.
-The volume limited sample contained only the binaries potentially detectable in gravitational waves, i.e. those younger that 10Gyr.
+The volume limited sample contained only the binaries potentially detectable in gravitational waves, i.e. those younger than 10Gyr.